Intsights/sergeant/docs/worker/methods/push_tasks.md

 - `priority`:
     - `NORMAL` - The task will be placed at the top of the queue.
 It will be pulled last.
 [FIFO]
     - `HIGH` - The task will be placed at the bottom of the queue.
 It will be pulled first.
 [LIFO]
-- `consumable_from` - The Unix time represents the point in time when the task becomes consumable and can be popped from the queue. `0` means now.
+- `consumable_from` - The Unix time represents the point in time when the task becomes consumable and can be popped from the queue. `None` means now.

 ## Definition